DCPROGS/HJCFIT/documentation/source/manual/determinant_equation.rst

 With an object in hand, it is possible to compute :math:`\mathop{det}W(s)` for any :math:`s`.
-In the following we demonstate that the two initilization methods are equivalent and that the determinant is zero at the roots of :math:`W(s)`, per definition.
+In the following we demonstrate that the two initialization methods are equivalent and that the determinant is zero at the roots of :math:`W(s)`, per definition.

 :python: